How to Break a Weight Loss Plateau

 Sometimes what you eat is just as important as how much you eat.

 For example, if you experience a weight loss plateau at 1200 calories (which is a fairly low amount of calories for most people), it may be that you need to focus on macronutrients or other components of a healthy diet.

 Here are six things to consider if you are trying to break a weight loss plateau:

 1. Eat More Protein.

-Bump up your protein intake to 1.2 to 1.6 grams per kilogram of body weight, spread out in 20–30 grams per meal.
-An analysis of scientific research suggests that this amount of protein provides an improvement in appetite and body weight management<sup>7</sup>.
-A randomized controlled trial on 60 obese women found that a high-protein diet (25% protein, 30% fat, 45% carbs) followed for two months resulted in significant improvements in body weight, body mass index, and waist circumference<sup>8</sup>.
+Bump your protein intake to 1.2 to 1.6 grams per kilogram of body weight, spread out in 20–30 grams per meal.
+Research suggests that this amount of protein helps with appetite and body weight management.6

 2. Eat More Fiber.

-A scientific review of 62 trials found that viscous fiber reduced mean body weight and waist circumference<sup>9</sup> in participants—with greater reductions in body weight shown in overweight people as well as those with metabolic syndrome and diabetes.
 To get more viscous fiber in your diet, eat more plants.
 Add foods like beans and legumes, flax seeds, asparagus, Brussels sprouts, oats, barley, turnips, and sweet potatoes.

 3. Eat More Fruits and Vegetables.

 Fruits and vegetables also contain lots of fiber.
 Everyone will tell you to eat more fruits and veggies for better health and weight management.
 It's unanimous nutrition advice.